simplesourcing/simplesagas/README.md

 1. The saga implementation follows a state transition model.
     This may not be the most efficient, but I think it is pretty clean.
-It makes the Saga execution fully event sourced.
+It makes the sagas execution fully event sourced.

     The alternative may be to apply the state changes directly.
 This may be more efficient as it cuts out an extra step.
     I think it's nice to have the full audit trail of saga state changes.